Felix Fabian Founder's Award

 Nominations for the Felix Fabian Founder's Award may be made only by current SWACJ members.
 Nominations may be submitted by any current SWACJ member.
 The nomination should include the following information: (a) a brief summary of the nominee’s contributions in accordance with the award criteria, and (b) an explanation of the significance of these contributions.
 Submission of supporting materials with nominations is encouraged but not required.

-All nominations must be submitted electronically to the Immediate Past President, Nadine Connell at email@example.com.
+All nominations must be submitted via the below form.

 Felix Monroe Fabian, Sr. was born in Anderson, Texas on March 3, 1915.
 He graduated from Lamar High School in Houston, Texas, in 1933.
 During his early adult life, at the time of the Great Depression, he worked as a movie theater usher and in the oil fields of northeast Texas.
 While working the oil fields he met Amy Blanchard Seip and they married on April 6, 1936 in Marshall, Texas.